wints/documentation/ingredients/sdk_links/custom_redirects.md

 ## Desktop override - $desktop_url

-When a user clicks a Branch link from a desktop, by default the user is taken to a text-me-the-app page or whichever custom page you specify on the [TODO] [Dashboard]().
+When a user clicks a Branch link from a desktop, by default the user is taken to a text-me-the-app page or whichever custom page you specify on the Dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page.
 If you want to specify a different web page on a per-link basis, include a value for $desktop_url.

 This is especially useful if you want to serve up content on the web for users who don't have your mobile app.